Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Attack in Melee**

-    Being within 5 feet of an enemy doesn’t impose Disadvantage on your Attack Rolls with crossbows.
+    Being within 5 feet of an enemy doesn’t impose :d20-disadv: **Disdvantage** on your Attack Rolls with crossbows.

 - **Dual Wielding**